Last Updated on September 20, 2023 by Electricalvolt

 They can be a full bore or reduced bore.

-Floating ball valves: This is the ball valve par excellence, we find it from the most demanding industrial applications to the taps in our homes.
+This is the ball valve par excellence; we find it in the most demanding industrial applications to the taps in our homes.
 Ball valves can be made of different materials, with one, two, or three bodies.

-Guided ball valves (Trunnion): These valves are used in gaseous fuel applications where tightness is the key parameter to avoid any leakage.
+These valves are used in gaseous fuel applications where tightness is critical to avoid leakage.
 The valve seats are pressed into the ball through a spring (energized seat).
 Its design and tests follow API standards.

-These valves are classified according to the convergence of the centers of their main parts (disc, body, stem, and seat).
+These valves are classified according to the convergence of the centers of their principal parts (disc, body, stem, and seat).

-Concentric butterfly: It is the most used and simple on the market, it is called concentric because the body, disc, and stem converge on the same axis.
+A concentric butterfly is the most used and simple on the market; it is called concentric because the body, disc, and stem converge on the same axis.
 The seal between the disc and the seat occurs in a specific way around the entire perimeter of the disc.

 They are reliable and inexpensive.

-Wafer, to install between flanges with studs and LUG, to be installed with bolts fitted in the valve body, the latter can be used as an end of the line.
+Wafer, to be installed between flanges with studs and LUG, to be installed with bolts fitted in the valve body; the latter can be used as an end of the line.

 Diaphragm valves are multi-turn and close by means of a flexible diaphragm attached to a stem with a compression arrangement.
 When the valve stem lowers the compressor, the diaphragm seals the flow and cuts off circulation.

-In diaphragm valves, the fluid is isolated from the stem, compressor, and other upper parts of the operating mechanism.
-This makes them ideal for corrosive or viscous services, as it avoids any contamination to or from the outside.
+Diaphragm valves isolate the fluid from the operating mechanism’s stem, compressor, and other upper parts.
+This makes them ideal for corrosive or viscous services, as they avoid any contamination to or from the outside.